-• All high school students residing in Texas' 25 congressional district are eligible to submit one piece of artwork through his office.
+- High school students residing in Texas' 25th Congressional District are eligible to submit one piece of artwork.

-All entries submitted must be: original in concept, design and execution; two-dimensional; weigh no more than 15 pounds including frame and measure 28 inches wide by 28 inches tall by 4 inches deep.
+All entries must be: framed and weigh no more than 15 pounds (including frame) and measure no more than 26 inches wide by 26 inches tall by 4 inches deep (including frame).

 Entries may be:

 - Paintings – including oil, acrylics and watercolor

 - Drawings – including pastels, pencil, colored pencil, charcoal, ink and markers